Zombie Ants? Fungal Horror manipulates its host and eats it alive, from inside!

 How Annie Became A Zombie Ant

 Annie was a Camponotus leonardi ant living in a tropical forest.
 She was out of the canopy nest, picking up leaves like she did every day.
 It was a beautiful day and her route was lovely, over limbs with scenic views headed out to get her daily quota of leaves to bring back to the colony.
 In return, she was given food and shelter, and everything she needed to live a productive life.
-She was happy and, as happy as a worker ant could be.
+She was as happy as a worker ant could be.

 Suddenly, she spotted an odd shape below her, so she went to investigate.